MariaMigrova/my-saving-goal/README.md

 ## User Expectations
 ### Ease of Use
-- Users expect a simple and intuitive interface that allows them to effortlessly input their incomes and expenses.
+- Users expect a simple and intuitive interface that allows them to effortlessly input their incomes and expenses or update their saving goal.
 The app should provide clear prompts and easy navigation to guide users through the process.

 ### Accurate Calculations
 - Users expect the app to accurately track their savings, ensuring that all calculations based on the entered data are precise.
 Real-time updates and summaries of the savings and expenses should be presented to the user.

 ### Goal Tracking
 - Users expect helpful insights into their progress toward their financial goals.
-This includes visualizations and calculations showing how much needs to be saved on a weekly basis to stay on track.
+This includes calculations showing how much needs to be saved on a weekly basis to stay on track.

 ### Data Security
 - Users expect their personal and financial data to be stored securely, ensuring privacy and confidentiality.
 Only the user should have access to their data.